-If the total amount paid to the players was $80,000 and the total amount paid to the other Black Sox was $40,000, as outlined above (Cicotte and Risberg $10k apiece, Williams, Jackson, Felsch and McMullin $5k apiece), or $45,000, as suggested by Asinov (the additional $5k going to Risberg), then Gandil took the rest, leaving the game with a fortune equivalent to more than $500,000 in today's dollars (based on 2015).
+If the total amount paid to the players was $80,000 and the total amount paid to the other Black Sox was $40,000, as outlined above (Cicotte and Risberg $10k apiece, Williams, Jackson, Felsch and McMullin $5k apiece), or $45,000, as suggested by Asinov (the additional $5k going to Risberg), then Gandil took the rest, leaving the game with a fortune equivalent to more than $500,000 in today's dollars.
 If Gandil really had that much money, he kept it well hidden through the years.

 In this scenario, Risberg also did a brilliant job of concealing his ill-gotten booty.
-Counting their World Series shares, Risberg would have had $13,254 (about $184,000 in 2015 dollars) and McMullin $8,254 (some $114,000 in 2015 dollars) at the end of 1919, yet both continued to live simply, with no conspicuous consumption in evidence during their lives.
+Counting their World Series shares, Risberg would have had as much as $13,254 (about $184,000 in 2015 dollars) and McMullin $8,254 (some $114,000 in 2015 dollars) at the end of 1919, yet both continued to live simply, with no conspicuous consumption in evidence during their lives.
 If they truly received that much money, they never really got much enjoyment from it.

 Scenario two, assuming the final $40,000 was fictional:

 If the final $40,000 was never paid, then there was only $40,000 to go around.
 Since Cicotte got his $10,000 upfront and Weaver got nothing, the other six most likely got $5,000 each, as Abe Attell told sportswriter Joe Williams in 1934: